 “But more importantly,” I continued.
 “One more reason why you’d want to buy a share of a company, even if they don’t give out regular dividends is that there are other ways to make money from it.”

 “Really?” the boy was more curious now as before.

 “Yes, you can make money by selling your share of the company to others,” I replied.
 “But first, let me now explain to you what all these numbers in the newspaper are.”

 “This table is a list of the public companies in the Philippines and how much a share of that company is worth,” I continued.
 “For example, if you look at this, you’ll see that a share in Jollibee (stock symbol: JFC) is currently worth around P53.
-Which means if you want to become a part owner of Jollibee, then you’d have to spend P53 for every share you want.”
+This means if you want to become a part-owner of Jollibee, then you’d have to spend P53 for every share you want.”

 “So with just P53 I can become an owner of Jollibee?” he was obviously delighted with that realization.

 “Theoretically, yes.
 But the stock market has rules, depending on the price – there is a minimum number of shares you need to buy.
 For this price, it’s 10 shares.
 So that means you’d need to spend around P530 to become a part-owner of Jollibee,” I explained.
 “Can you still follow me?”

 “Now, let’s say I bought 100 shares of Jollibee today at P53 per share.
 Then after a few months, the company announces that they’re planning to put up more branches in other countries.”

 “That will be great news for me and all those who are shareholders of the company,” I explained.
 “Because it means that when it accomplishes that goal, Jollibee will be earning more money than ever before – which means the dividends that I might get as part-owner will potentially be large.”